 If you’ve been reading my blog you’ll know this is my favorite method for a simple reason: You can focus on marketing and sales, without taking care of the rest.

-The typical affiliate marketing consists on promoting somebody else’s product or service and taking a commission per each sale you make.
+The typical affiliate marketing consists of promoting somebody else’s product or service and taking a commission per each sale you make.
+Check out some real-life examples we covered in this post.

-So basically, you get a lower payout for each sale, but at the same time you don’t need to handle customers or even have a product or service to get started.
+Basically, you get a lower payout for each sale, but at the same time, you don’t need to handle customers or even have a product or service to get started.

 Plus, it’s VERY SCALABLE.
 I’ve made several 5 figures per month with Affiliate Marketing in the last few years and I keep receiving new payments every month.
 Here’s an image showing how Affiliate Marketing works in a nutshell: